Michael Muhammad Knight: Why I am a Salafi

 Knight's tenth book, Why I am a Salafi was released in 2015 by Soft Skull/Counterpoint.
 The book begins after Knight's ayahuasca vision in Tripping with Allah, visiting a mosque in Los Angeles and performing conventional Muslim prayer while still feeling ayahuasca's effects.
 The book then becomes a critical reflection on issues of scriptural interpretation, traditionalism and religious revivalism, and the Salafi movement to which Knight converted as a teenager.
 Publishers Weekly named the book one of its "Best Books of 2015."

 Magic in Islam

 Knight's eleventh book, Magic in Islam was released in 2016 by Tarcher/Penguin Books.
 Magic in Islam examines traditions such as astrology, Hermeticism, amulets and talismans as practiced in Islamic contexts, with focus on deconstructing boundaries between Islam and other religions, as well as the divisions between magic and religion at large.
+In the journal Correspondences, Kurosh Amoui describes the work as a reflection of Knight's "fascinated with fringe and marginalized narratives of Islam" (he quotes Knight as wondering whether “this book should just be called Weird Shit in Islam"), and identifies its main point as showcasing and proving that "Islams (plural) 'other' than the orthodox and the mainstream also exist or are possible to exist".
+Knight sees magic, along with religion, as victims of "‘advanced’ scientific nations" which invaded and colonized "magical peoples who had failed [in the minds of the colonialists] to properly develop”.

 Controversy

 At the 2005 convention of the Islamic Society of North America, Knight and the Kominas fraudulently obtained media passes and sneaked into the press conference of Karen Hughes, Under Secretary for Public Diplomacy and Public Affairs in the U.S. Department of State.
 They were taken outside and questioned by a State Department agent, but allowed back in by ISNA officials.
 It was later learned that the ISNA staff was concerned over Knight's jacket bearing the Alternative Tentacles logo.